 - IFRS 16: Applying the leasing standard

-- The practical impact of the 2018 changes to IASB’s Conceptual Framework
+- The practical impact of changes to IASB’s Conceptual Framework

 - Liabilities and equity: What exactly is the dividing line, and why does it matter?

 - Practical problems with ‘liabilities’ in IFRS: Definition, recognition and measurement

 - A round-up of the effects of the COVID-19 on accounting

 - Group accounting: Applying IFRSs 3 and 10; and IAS 21

 - Conclusions on ‘Other comprehensive income’ and reclassifications

 - Understanding the differences between IFRS and US GAAP